 At work, the Swiss are all-business.
 They tend to be friendly but reserved and value polite plain speaking and punctuality.
 Additionally, formality is deeply ingrained in the Swiss business culture, as is hierarchy.
 You should expect to use surnames and titles when addressing colleagues and should avoid off-color jokes and divulging personal information.

-The Swiss value work-life balance and because of this, many expats in Switzerland say they have a better quality of life while living there.
+If you’re moving to Switzerland for a better work-life balance then you are in luck.
+Expats in Switzerland say they have a better quality of life.
 Locals tend to go home to eat lunch with family, and evenings and weekends are strictly for family and friends.
 This attitude is bolstered by strict office hours (typically 8:00-17:00 with a maximum of 45 hours a week) and a good amount of time off.
 In fact, Swiss workers are legally entitled to a minimum of four weeks of paid vacation time, along with public holidays.
 Employees also have a high level of protection in Switzerland, which means discrimination and ill-treatment are not common and employers tend to be very flexible and accommodating.

 Still, the competition for a job is fierce and opportunities are limited for non-EU expats.
-However, there are job quotas for well-qualified foreigners and English-speakers.
-As such, if you have a background in engineering, finance, IT, and medicine, you will find it easier to find a job in Switzerland.
+However, there are job quotas for well-qualified foreigners and English speakers.
+Good news for Americans wanting to move to Switzerland: if you have a background in engineering, finance, IT, and medicine, you will find it easier to find a job in Switzerland.
 In addition, speaking the official languages in your canton of residence will give you an edge in landing a job there.